Nero Wolfe

 Three Men Out (Audio Cassette)

-Before Midnight (Unabridged Audio CD)
+Before Midnight (Unabridged Audio Cassette)

 Might As Well Be Dead (Unabridged Audio CD)